codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

  * application, see https://troydhanson.github.io/uthash/userguide.html.
  */
 struct client {
-    struct ev_ctx *ctx; /* An event context refrence mostly used to fire write events */ int rc;  /* Return code of the message just handled */ int status; /* Current status of the client (state machine) */ int rpos; /* The nr of bytes to skip after a complete packet has been read.
+    struct ev_ctx *ctx; /* An event context reference mostly used to fire write events */ int rc;  /* Return code of the message just handled */ int status; /* Current status of the client (state machine) */ int rpos; /* The nr of bytes to skip after a complete packet has been read.